How to Sponsor a Foreign Worker (Coming From Outside the U.S.) for an E-2 Visa

 You and your employee must track the expiration date on the I-94.
 Before the I-94 expires, you can extend your employee's status by filing a petition with USCIS.
 (For information on filing a USCIS petition, see How to Sponsor a Foreign Worker Who's Already in the U.S. for an E-2 Visa.)

 Theoretically, E-2 status can be extended indefinitely by the filing of a petition every two years.
-But USCIS does require persuading anew each time, and employers are frequently asked to present some evidence that U.S. workers are not available for the job in question.
+But USCIS does require persuading anew each time, and employers are frequently asked to present evidence that U.S. workers are not available for the job in question.

 NEED IMMIGRATION HELP ?